trpc/trpc/www/docs/server/caching.md

   router: appRouter,
   createContext,
   responseMeta({ ctx, paths, type, errors }) {
-    // assuming you have all your public routes with the kewyord `public` in them const allPublic =
+    // assuming you have all your public routes with the keyword `public` in them const allPublic =
       paths && paths.every((path) => path.includes('public'));
     // checking that no procedures errored